 • The configuration (INI) file on the workstation has the wrong data path.

-• The path is not the same place where company data is saved.
+• The path is not the same place where the company data is saved.

 • The company was mistakenly overwritten with another company.